juanmarey1/Data-Scraping-Export-Tool_DEMO/README.md

 This is a flexible and easy to use **web scraping tool** built in Python.
 This repo is just the **demo** of my scraping tool, created with the purpose of learning, testing and showing the capabilities of the tool.
-With just one command, scrape structured data and export it to the format you prefer
+With just one command, scrape structured data and export it to the format you prefer.

 ![Demo Screenshot](examples/screenshot.png)